Cassiopea

-Cassiopea (upside-down jellyfish) is a genus of true jellyfish and members of the family Cassiopeidae.
+Cassiopea (upside-down jellyfish) is a genus of true jellyfish in the family Cassiopeidae.
 They are found in warmer coastal regions around the world, including shallow mangrove swamps, mudflats, canals, and turtle grass flats in Florida, the Caribbean and Micronesia.
 The medusa usually lives upside-down on the sea floor in shallow areas, which has earned them their common name.
-These jellyfish partake in a symbiotic relationship with photosynthetic dinoflagellates and therefore, must lie upside-down in areas with sufficient light penetration to fuel their energy source, which also involves certain elements and minerals such as carbon.
-Where found, there may be numerous individuals with varying shades of white, blue, green and brown.
-Furthermore, these creatures have unique characteristics involving significant aspects of reproducing with their oral disc, processes in their sleep state, and the use of water currents while swimming and capturing prey that set them a part from many other species.
-They also have toxic proteins in their mucus, which affects all other creatures in the water along with them.
+They have a symbiotic relationship with photosynthetic dinoflagellates and therefore must lie upside-down in areas with sufficient light.
+Where found, there may be numerous individuals with varying shades of white, blue, green, and brown.
+They have distinctive methods of reproduction and prey capture, and are unusual in that they appear to sleep despite lacking a brain.
+At least one species has been found to release stinging cells in its mucus.

 Species

-According to the World Register of Marine Species, this genus includes 12 species:
+According to the World Register of Marine Species, the genus includes 11 species: